kurron/aws-study-group-labs/README.md

 1. Republish the API
 1. cURL the slash endpoint.
 What happens?
 1. Add the `x-api-key` header using your API key to the request
+1. Add `--header x-api-key:my api key` to the cURL command
 1. cURL the slash endpoint.
 What happens?
+1. **NOTE:** you should be denied until a Usage Plan is attached

 ## Configure Usage Plan
 1. `Usage Plans`, `Create`